You are here

 What is the Research Project Lifecycle?

-Our website is organized according to the lifecycle of a research project to enable understanding of sponsored projects from the beginning phases (pre-award), to the award start and completion phases (post-award).
+Our website is organized according to the lifecycle of a research project to enable understanding of sponsored projects from the beginning phases (pre-award) to the award start and completion phases (post-award).
 Research projects are complex with regard to the science and the administration.
 A sponsored project’s lifecycle could be weeks or decades.

 The Office of Research and Sponsored Projects (ORSP) primarily handles pre-award activities, but also has roles throughout the life of a project.
 ORSP is a unit of the University of Michigan Office of Research (UMOR).
 ORSP works closely with Sponsored Programs primarily handles financial post-award activities, and is a unit of Finance.